Parliamentary.ai

 Description

-The bill requires the Secretary of State to issue an order within 12 months of its passing.
-This order will:
+The bill compels the Secretary of State to issue an order within 12 months of its passage.
+This order will require:

-• Mandate the fitting of equipment in HGVs to eliminate blind spots and enhance driver awareness of vulnerable road users.
-This equipment may include cameras, thermal imaging, sensors, proximity detection devices, and other driver-assistance systems.
+• Mandatory fitting of equipment in HGVs to reduce blind spots and enhance driver awareness of vulnerable road users (cyclists, pedestrians etc.).
+This equipment may include cameras, thermal imaging, sensors, proximity detectors, and other driver-assistance systems.

-• Require training for HGV drivers on the use of the new safety equipment.
+• Regulations ensuring HGV drivers receive training on the use of this safety equipment.

-• Establish penalties for haulage operators who fail to install the required equipment or ensure driver training.
+• Penalties for haulage operators failing to install the equipment or ensure adequate driver training.

-Orders and regulations under this Act will be subject to parliamentary scrutiny.
+Orders and regulations under this Act will be made by statutory instrument and subject to parliamentary annulment.

 Government Spending